MagLev/maglev/Licenses/README.txt

 AGREEING TO BE BOUND BY THE TERMS OF THESE LICENSES.
 IF YOU DO NOT AGREE TO THE TERMS OF THESE LICENSES, DO NOT DOWNLOAD OR USE THE SOFTWARE.

-In addition to proprietary code owned by GemStone, GemStone's software products (the "GemStone Products") include computer code licensed under various open source licenses ("open source software" or "OSS").
+In addition to proprietary code owned by VMware, GemStone/S software products (the "GemStone Products") include computer code licensed under various open source licenses ("open source software" or "OSS").
 The text of each of those licenses is available in the files in this directory listed below.

-Nothing in GemStone's End User License Agreement or any other document to which GemStone is a party or by which it is bound overrides the terms of the relevant open source licenses with respect to the OSS covered by that license or requires either party to take any action that conflicts with that OSS license.
+Nothing in VMware's End User License Agreement or any other document to which VMware is a party or by which it is bound overrides the terms of the relevant open source licenses with respect to the OSS covered by that license or requires either party to take any action that conflicts with that OSS license.